 Energy & Environment

-Les also represents an energy company in its financing of a $500 million solar energy farm in the Pacific Northwest, and a company on the financing and power purchase agreement negotiation relating to the generation of wind power in the Midwest.
+Les currently represents governmental entities in its development and financing of the largest wind project in the nation, and a private company on the development and financing relating to the generation of wind power in the West.

 Due to water shortages in the eastern part of the State of Washington, especially due to recent climate changes, the State and the US Department of the Interior approved the Yakima River Basin Integrated Plan to enhance the State’s reservoir system.
 As part of the effort to get all stakeholders to agree to the Plan, the environmental community and the Yakama Nation Tribe required that 50,000 acres of environmentally sensitive land be acquired by the State and set aside so as to mitigate the environmental impact of the water reservoir aspect of the Plan.
 Les was instrumental in assuring that the acquisition and the related $97 million financing was completed, working with the State’s Department of Ecology, Department of Natural Resources, Department of Fish & Wildlife, Treasurer’s Office, Legislature, and Governor’s Office, as well as the lead not-for-profit organization involved in the acquisition.